 Both MTG print and ScryFall will do just fine in terms of finding your proxies.
 MTGprint will be the most straightforward one out of the two.
 For the appropriate size we recommend scaling between 100-105%.

-When using MTG Print or ScryFall, be sure to select an actual existing paper version of the card and its art.
-So, no Magic Online art or other non-paper promos.
+When using MTG Print or ScryFall, be sure to select an actual existing paper art version of the card.
+So, no Magic Online exclusive versions or other non-paper promos.

 After-Market Proxies & WCD/CE/IE cards policy

 We don’t allow after-market proxies (or ‘Chinese fakes’).
-We do allow WCD (World Championship Deck), CE (Collectors’ Edition) and IE (International Edition) cards.
+Neither do we allow CE or IE cards due to the squared edges.
+We do allow WCD (World Championship Deck) and 30th Anniversary Edition.